 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - Alight from the train at Edale Station on platform 1 and exit through the further right of two wooden gates and then through the small car park and turn left along a tarmac lane’s pavement.
 In 100m turn left at a T-junction to go under the railway line and up into the village.
 You pass The Rambler Inn on your left hand side and continue up the road.
-In 680m you get to a signposted four-way junction of footpaths (with the Cooper’s Café and Cooper’s Chippy and the village store away to the left and The Old Nag’s Head pub ahead.
+In 680m you get to a signposted four-way junction of footpaths (with the Newfold Farm Café and the Edale General Store away to the left and The Old Nag’s Head pub ahead.
 Turn left between houses (signed ‘Upper Booth 1¼ mile’), along The Pennine Way (PW).
 In 30m you pass a plaque on the wall, commemorating the official start of the PW.
 In 300m go through a wooden gate into an open area with pastures on both sides and with a hill ahead (Broadlee-Bank Tor).